Do you experience one or more of the following?

 - Feel sexually compulsive or out of control

-- Worry about the types of recreational drugs you use
+- Worry about your recreational drugs use

 - Worry about the type of porn you watch